aica-technology/api/docs/docs/getting-started/04-examples/01-timer-example.md

 :::

-The `events` field of a component associates component predicates with events.
+The `events` field of a component associates component state transitions and predicates with events.

 ```yaml
     events: